 This is an introduction to the world of viruses.
 Virus is a Latin word used by doctors that means “your guess is as good as mine, it’ll probably go away in time.”
 OK, well, actually it’s from the Latin word virulent meaning toxin or poison.
-They named it that because people who contracted a virus often displayed symptoms similar to poisoning, like fever, cold sweats, vomiting, bleeding out your eyes, death, stuff like that.
+They named it that because people who contracted a virus often displayed symptoms similar to poisoning, like fever, cold sweats, vomiting, death, stuff like that.
 Viruses are not bacteria.
 Unlike bacteria, which replicates on its own, viruses require a host cell.
 Once infected, the cell begins replicating the virus until it explodes, releasing the replicated viruses in a process called lysis.
-Viruses are not technically alive, which makes it hard to get rid of them.
+Viruses are not technically alive, which makes them hard to kill.
 They are essentially packets of DNA or RNA that float around infecting cells and killing them and making your life miserable.

 Their origin is not completely known, but their impact has been considerable.
 Billions of people have died in the grip of a viral infection.
 So, how do you get rid of a virus?
 In the cases of measles, mumps, rubella, polio, smallpox, and HPV (genital warts), there have been immunizations developed.
 You may be thinking to yourself, why wasn’t the flu included in that list”?
 The reason is there are so many strains of influenza that total immunization is not possible.
 The course of treatment is pretty intuitive for the following viruses, as they are considered fairly common infections: influenza, the common cold, shingles, mononucleosis, chicken pox, bronchiolitis, croup, and laryngitis.
 For the purpose of this article, we will be using this group of common infections.

 Best Treatments for Viruses